pwais/au2018/README.md

+for today:
+ * get inferences for mnist, mobilenet, and deeplab and/or maskrcnn working
+ * get the above running using sparkdl
+ * make a demo script / unit test
+ * plug in alluxio cache/ dump activations

 build a bridge.
  * try to repro the GAN paper thing wher we can sample from mnist layer and generate grad image via guided backprop